 Experimental Film no.2.1 & no.2.2

-Cinema Style Setting at Cambridge School of Art, Cambridge, UK
+cinema style presentation Cambridge School of Art, UK

 These projects were informed by the findings of Experimental Film no.1, and are a continuation of the same survey.
 In this phase of project, viewers had to view the pieces publicly, from the beginning until end.
 They were once again asked to answer a series of questions, and provide any other comments anonymously.

 In Experimental Film no.2.1, Lawford films a woman masturbating in an intimate bathroom setting.
 Rather than leaving the room after positioning the camera, Lawford operated and was present throughout.
 In Experimental Film no.2.2 she asks the woman to imagine performing for male viewers, in an effort to capture a performance that transcends mere voyeurism while also challenging the aspect of the male gaze.